 All projects funded by LACAHSA are subject to the legal requirements of SB 679 and Measure A. LACAHSA cannot grant exceptions to such legal requirements under any circumstances.
-Applicants should familiarize themselves with SB 679 and Measure A.2 Even if not set forth in this NOFA or in an eventual loan agreement, the requirements will nonetheless apply to the use of LACAHSA funds.
+Applicants should familiarize themselves with SB 679 and Measure A.2 Even if not explicitly set forth in this NOFA or in an eventual loan agreement, the requirements will nonetheless apply to the use of LACAHSA funds.

 The LACAHSA Board has adopted Transitional Program Guidelines ("Program Guidelines") that contain additional LACAHSA policies and guidance, as well as relevant applications and interpretations of the legal requirements governing LACAHSA funding.
-The Program Guidelines are available on LACAHSA's website at www.lacahsa.gov.
+The Program Guidelines are available on LACAHSA's website at <https://lacaahsa.gov/agendas-and-documents/>.